d0rich/th2-docs/content/getting-started/install-demo/analyze-script/_index.md

 ![](images/instr4-step7-report.png)

 In fact, there are 4 messages.
-Simulator box sent redundant execution report message to call an exception.
+The Simulator box sent a redundant execution report message to call an exception.

 This information is displayed in the check sequence event details.

 ![img.png](images/instr4-step7-check-details.png)

 In the details of one of filtered messages
-comment about exception can be found.
+a comment about exception can be found.

 ![img.png](images/instr4-step7-extra-m-details.png)

 ### Instr5

-Simulator box sends one message with incorrect values at **step 7** within this run.
+The Simulator box sends one message with incorrect values at **step 7** within this run.

 ![img.png](images/instr5-verification-events.png)

-Pay attention, that some expected and actual values are not the same.
+Please note that there is a discrepancy between some expected and actual values, which prompts the exception message in the th2 report.
-That is why exception appears.

 ### Instr6

-Script sends message with unknown _security ID_ in **step 1** within this run.
-So exception appears for security reasons.
+In **step 1** within this run, the script sends the message with an unknown _security ID_, which leads to the message being rejected.

 Message structure: